KovasMcCann/School_Notes/Tests/Unit3.md

 ### Explanation

-The reason this both pieces of code perform the same operations is because the ranges for each of the values are the same.
+The reason for this is because both pieces of code perform the same operations and because the ranges for each of the values are the same.

 ## Question 2